LiAndrw/LoLVoidGrubsImpact/README.md

 I believe that those instances of missing data are NMAR because some games don't last until 25 minutes, with one team winning before then.
 This means that the missingness of these data values depends on themselves.
 To obtain data that could explain the `'xpat25'` missingness and make it missing at random (MAR) instead, an additional column that tracks whether a game goes to 25 minutes (lets call this hypothetical column `'lasted_to_25'`) could be made which returns whether or not a game lasted to 25 minutes.

 ### Missingness Dependency
 This section investigates the missingness of `'void_grubs'` in relation to other columns, specifically to see if its missingness depends on them.
 The first column I used was `'league'`.
 The second column I used was `'side'`.
 The significance level used for both permutation tests was 0.05.
 Both tests used total variation distance (TVD) as the test statistic.
+Both tests used 1000 shuffles to collect 1000 samples.

 The first permutation test was performed on `'void_grubs'` and `'league'`.